 Take Premama Fertility Support for Him

 This natural, one-a-day strawberry-vanilla drink mix is formulated with clinically-studied ingredients to improve overall fertile health and sperm motility.
 Your partner can add this sperm motility booster to his daily routine in a shake, smoothie, or simply with water.
 Premama Fertility smoothies are one of our favorite ways to increase male fertility!
-This fertility supplement for men is vanilla flavored, so it's delicious and nutritious!
+This fertility supplement for men is chocolate flavored, so it's delicious and nutritious!
 It can only help to implement Premama Fertility Support for Him into his daily routine!

 Have a couple questions about how to increase fertility in men?
 Shoot us an email: firstname.lastname@example.org or tag us on Instagram @premamawellness :)